-Deforestation, urbanization, and of course the ever-expanding tourism industry have erased a lot of memories that most of us are sadly too young to remember.
+Deforestation, urbanization, and of course tourism have erased a lot of memories that most of us are sadly too young to remember.

 While time travel has yet to be invented, a magical portal called YouTube has given us the opportunity to enjoy the next best thing.